Morant, Brooks lead Grizzlies to 121-110 win over Rockets

+That included missing all seven shots in the fourth quarter as Memphis pulled away in the final eight minutes.

+”There were little things,” Rockets coach Mike D’Antoni said. ”Most importantly, we couldn’t keep the Grizzlies in front of us.
+They finished very well at the rim on a lot of fast-break possessions. .
+We didn’t do enough to stop them.”

-James Harden led the Rockets with 41 points as backcourt mate Russell Westbrook took the night off in the first game of a back-to-back.
-Eric Gordon finished with 23 points, and Clint Capela had 16 points and 16 rebounds.
+Eric Gordon finished with 23 points for Houston, and Clint Capela had 16 points and 16 rebounds.

-Harden has scored at least 40 points in five straight games against the Grizzlies.
+Capela said in games the Rockets have lost ”finishing defensively, we weren’t good enough.
+Our goal is always to keep the team under 100 points, which didn’t happen.”

 The teams were tied at 95 with about eight minutes left when the Grizzlies went on an 11-1 run fueled by 3-pointers from Solomon Hill, Brooks and Morant.
 That gave Memphis a 106-96 lead with five minutes remaining.